keatura/my-ordinary-vault-md/TTRPG/Dragonsoul/Red & Saber hybrid.md

 inspo:
-Transistor, Fate, Gerson Deltarune, Eragon and Saphira,
+Transistor, Fate, Gerson Deltarune, Eragon and Saphira, being a Scalie,
 - able to lose the powers if the sword / necklace is lost
 - partner/ family maybe inside of the sword, it's sentient
 - BIG SWORD. like 6 ft maybe